Guidelines for Teaching Online

 - Posted course goals/learning outcomes should match activities and assessments (Svinicki & McKeachie, 2011).

-- Students' professional expertise and experience are brought into the classroom in terms of substance and currency through course content and forum discussions.
+- Students' professional expertise and experience are brought into the classroom through course content and forum discussions.

-- Written materials should be accurate and error-free, i.e., of scholarly quality, free of grammatical and spelling errors, include accurate APA citations for readings and handouts and accurate regarding content/due dates.
+- Written materials should be accurate and error-free, i.e., of scholarly quality, free of grammatical and spelling errors, include accurate citations for readings and handouts and accurate content/due dates.

-- Clearly state communication flow to students at the start of the term and then follow through.
+- Clearly state communication flow to students at the start of the term and then follow through with your stated plan.
+Best practices include:

-- A good practice is to respond to student inquiries within two business days, even if it is just to let students know that you are working on the inquiry and will reply fully as soon as possible.
+- Respond to student inquiries within two business days even if it is just to let students know that you are working on the inquiry and will reply fully as soon as possible.

-- Provide timely (1 to 2 week turn-around) and adequate feedback on all exams and assignments that acknowledges strengths and offers recommendations for improvement and growth (Svinicki & McKeachie, 2011).
+- Provide timely and adequate feedback on all exams and assignments in two weeks or less.
+Acknowledge strengths and offers recommendations for improvement and growth (Svinicki & McKeachie, 2011).

 - Immediately notify the students if you will be absent from a face-to-face class or be unable to participate in an online class for more than a few days.